Mobina98/lab_work1/README.md

 ## Contacts
 st067173@student.spbu.ru
 ## Description
-Program must open a BMP file, read them and upload to memory with showing
+The program opens a BMP file, reads and uploads memory by showing
-how much memory was used.
-After saving in memory program must to turn an image
+amount of memory used.
+After saving in memory, program turns an image
-to 90° by clockwise and counter clockwise.
+by 90° clockwise and counter clockwise.
-Also program must to use a Gaussian blur to BMP file.
+Program uses a Gaussian blur to BMP file.
-All results must be saved like separated file.
+Outputs should be saved as separated files.
 ## Build
 make
 ## Run